 A close up of a silver version of the Sarfatti Chandelier in a hallway.

 The Sarfatti Chandelier Details

-Prior to purchasing the Sarfatti Chandelier, you must be fully aware of all the specific details such as materials, colours and sizes to make sure that it fits into the desired room perfectly, these factors are especially important if your purchasing the Sarfatti Chandelier online.
+Prior to purchasing the Sarfatti Chandelier, you should familiarize yourself with all the specific details such as materials, colours and sizes to make sure that it fits into the desired room perfectly.
+These factors are especially important if you're purchasing the Sarfatti Chandelier online.
 There are two sizes of the Sarfatti Chandelier; the smaller size involves 30 light bulbs whilst the larger size has 50 light bulbs.

 The Sarfatti Chandelier with 50 light bulbs in silver

 Both of the sizes are available in two different colours, painted silver or gold.

 Below are the specific measurements of the Sarfatti Chandelier, prior to purchasing make sure that the desired space is not too small or not too big for the chandelier.